DanielAsher/SwiftReferenceApp/README.md

 # SwiftReferenceApp

-An attempt to unify StateMachine, Reactive, ViewModel and binding patterns.
+An attempt to unify StateMachine, Tasks, Reactive, ViewModel and Binding patterns.
+Phew!

 Created to try a reference implementation for a Swift/iOS app.